 Welcome to the first and longest running website maintained by a professor at Georgetown University.
 I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for over 25 years.
 I set up the first website at Georgetown, The Labyrinth -- and the first website in the humanities -- in 1993, and began developing websites for courses in 1994.
 When I launched the CCT Program in 1995-96, I began developing individual sites for each graduate course with web syllabi, readings, and lecture notes, and this site has become my archive of courses, lectures, essays, and presentations for students and those interested in the fields I work in.

 My teaching and research interests span several fields and disciplines: theory and philosophy of technology and culture; the history and theory of computation and the design of computing systems; semiotic theory and C. S. Peirce; linguistics and philosophy of language; media and communication theory and history; and philosophy and intellectual history more broadly.
 I also have a deep interest in art theory and history, and have worked with many artists and musicians.

 Current Courses and Seminars

-- CCTP-820: Leading By Design: Designs Principles and Technical-Social Systems
+- CCTP-820: Leading By Design: Design Principles and Socio-Technical Systems

-- CCTP-607: "Big Ideas" in Technology and What They Mean: AI to the Cloud
+- CCTP-607: Leading Ideas in Technology: AI to the Cloud

 - CCTP-802: Art and Media Interface(d)